scottwlocke/scottwlocke.github.io/content/posts/devcontainers.md

 Using the Meslo Nerd Font.
 Needs to be configured in VS Code and installed on the OS VS Code is running from.
 "MesloLGS NF" is the one that I chose that has the ligatures necessary for oh-my-posh to show icons.

 Took inspiration from the PowerShell Docs devcontainer to add additional linting and extensions to the devontainer.
+Need to look into configuration of Vale with style guides that would work for blog.